piheta/sept/README.md

 ## license
 sept is released under the [GPL v3 License](LICENSE).

+### third-party dependencies
+This project uses pion/webrtc, which is licensed under the MIT License.
+See [pion/webrtc](https://github.com/pion/webrtc) for more information.

 ## c++ poc
 check out the legacy multicast [implementation of sept](https://github.com/piheta/sept/tree/legacy)